 The command above sets all subsequent printing to pica pitch.
 There are no parameters.
 This command will be ignored if Pitch Panel Lock has been selected.
-It may be cancelled by a <ESC>M (elite pitch set) command.
+It may be cancelled by a < ESC > M (elite pitch set) or a < ESC > g (semi-condensed pitch set) command.

 Set pica pitch printing IBM

 <dc2></dc2>

 12h

-18
+18 ,